OkoliEvans/Sigma_base/README.md

 Candidates already added can be **disqualified** from contesting by calling the 'rmCandidate' function which is available as a button in the admin page.

 **Control election flow**
+**start vote:** This function kicks off the voting process.
+It is only after the administrator starts the process that verified voters can cast their votes.
+To start the process the administrator will need to pass the time when the voting will end.
+This is to enable the system to track the duration and capture moments during the voting process.

+**end vote:** This signals the end of the voting process.
+At the click of this button, no one can cast votes anymore, and the election is basically complete.
+Therefore this button is only available to the election administrator.

 ## For Voters